Flames: Benchmarking Value Alignment of LLMs in Chinese: Conclusion

 \section{Conclusion}

 This study proposes \textsc{Flames} - the first highly adversarial benchmark for evaluating the value alignment of LLMs in Chinese. \textsc{Flames} Benchmark consists of (a) a comprehensive framework, (b) a highly adversarial, manually crafted prompts dataset, (c) a carefully annotated dataset with fine-grained human evaluation, and (d) a light-weight specified scorer with high accuracy on \textsc{Flames}.
 Based on the \textsc{Flames} Benchmark, we conduct an extensive evaluation and analysis of existing LLMs.
 We find that although various techniques have effectively enhanced the ability of LLMs to understand human society, significant gaps still exist across multiple dimensions, especially Safety.
-The \textsc{Flames} Benchmark, therefore, serves not only as a thorough and systematic method for assessing value alignment in LLMs but also poses substantial challenges for these models in achieving further alignment with human values.
-This benchmark sets a new standard in the field, pushing the boundaries of LLMs' development towards more nuanced and ethically aligned AI systems.
+The \textsc{Flames} Benchmark, therefore, serves not only as a thorough and systematic method for assessing value alignment in LLMs but also poses a new standard in the field.